-The School System remains Committed to Student Success.
+The Coweta County School is Committed to Student Success.

 Contacting the Board's Financial Management

 This financial report is designed to provide our citizens, taxpayers, investors and creditors with a general overview of the Board's finances and to show the Board's accountability for the money it receives.
 If you have questions about this report or need additional financial information, you may contact: